hannahdesmond/mastery-curriculum/chapter7/README.md

 We call whatever an object 'contains' that object's **state**.

-What if we want to store more than one thing in an object's state?
+What if we want an object whose state can store more than one thing?
 Is there an object for that?

-> We've actually met an object that can contain many things: The Main Object contains all the objects in the program.
-Therefore, when we describe the program world, and the objects in it, we're really describing the state of the main object: the **program state**.
+## `Array`

-## Collections
+The `Array` class creates instances that can store many other objects inside themselves.
+Like `String` instances are called 'strings', `Array` instances are called 'arrays'.

-The `Array` class is used to make a 'collection object': an object that can store many other objects inside itself.
-Crucially, a Ruby array is **mutable**: it can be made larger, by adding more objects.
-You can also remove objects from it, and it'll shrink back down to size: like an elastic band.
+Arrays can have objects added to them, and removed from them: they'll grow and shrink depending on how many objects they contain, like an elastic band.

-> An instance of the `Array` class is called an array.
+> Any object which can change its state during the course of the program world's existence is referred to as being **mutable**.
+Strings can be chopped up, capitalized, and so on: they're mutable, too.
+Integers can't be changed: `1` will always represent `1`.
+They're **immutable**.
+Because other objects can change the state of an array – by adding or removing objects to or from it – arrays in Ruby are _mutable_.

-Here's how you use the **Array** class:
+Let's instruct the `Array` class to create a new instance.
+Then, let's use the array instance method `push` to add some strings into the array:

 ```eval-ruby
 an_array = Array.new